Pour-Over Will (England & Wales)

 The pour-over will may also include specific bequests — gifts of named items or sums of money to identified individuals or organisations — that are made before the residuary estate pours into the trust.
 After the specific bequests and all debts, funeral expenses, and taxes have been paid, the remaining residuary estate transfers to the trustees of the named trust.

-This type of Will is particularly useful for people who have created a comprehensive estate plan using a trust structure and who wish to ensure that their entire estate is managed and distributed according to the trust's terms, including any assets they may acquire in the future and fail to transfer into the trust during their lifetime.
+The United Kingdom Pour-Over Will (England & Wales) type of Will is particularly useful for people who have created a thorough estate plan using a trust structure and who wish to confirm that their entire estate is managed and distributed according to the trust's terms, including any assets they may acquire in the future and fail to transfer into the trust during their lifetime.

 When Do You Need a Pour-Over Will (England & Wales)?